 5. Sublime Text

 Though this app is a commercial text editor to create text file macOS 10.14, it has an evaluation version that can be used for an unlimited period; this makes it free in reality.
 Sublime Text features a Python Application Programming Interface and allows multiple languages.
 Furthermore, the software’s capabilities can be enhanced with the aid of plugins, which are often developed by communities and offered via free software licenses.

-- It has a distraction-free mode, consisting of placing only the text in your screen
+- It has a distraction-free mode, consisting of placing only the text on your screen.

-- It does not allow printing of files
+- It does not allow the printing of files.

 TextMate basically employs the extremely robust capabilities of the UNIX command console in a user-friendly and neat GUI.
 This provides you with the best of the two worlds — as a committed programmer or a beginner code user.
 TextMate integrates features such as auto-indentation, search and replace within the project, dynamic outlines, column selection, among others.

 - The program features an extensive library of plugins.

 8. GNU Emacs